 The public safety telecommunicator process includes completion of the Background Questionnaire, a written test, an oral interview and a CritiCall computerized test.
 Also included in the hiring process are the following:

-Upon hire date, lateral (currently employed as a public safety telecommunicator) public safety telecommunicators with preferably two or more years of continuous public safety telecommunicator experience will receive 80 hours of vacation, 80 hours of sick leave, and a signing bonus of $3,000.
+Upon hire date, lateral (currently employed as a public safety telecommunicator) public safety telecommunicators with two or more years of continuous public safety telecommunicator experience will receive a $3,000 signing bonus, 80 hours of admin leave and 80 hours of sick leave.

 Entry Telecommunicator Application